taboola/react-mint/README.md

 **offset** : int (default : 6)

-The spacing between the tooltip tail and the parent element it points to in pixels
+The vertical spacing between the tooltip tail and the parent element it points to in pixels

+**offsetBody** : int (default : 0)

+The horizontal offset that shifts the tooltip tail away from the centered state on the body

 **pure** : boolean (default : true)